viviancreates/java-fundamentals/assessments/airport_terminal_wip/README.md

 ## Learnings

+- Changes in service, due to repo -> the repo tells data what to do
+  - FILE HANDLING CODE -> reads and writes csv
+- the service holds business logic and coordinates domain operations
+  - BUSINESS RULES -> a passenger needs a passport number and a name
+    - can validate passenger data befor saving
+    - can check if a seat is even abilable

+**Repository** where the data lives
+**Service** where the logic lives
+**View** where user flow lives
+---

 - Use `HashMap` to map flights to passengers
 - Check for `null` when working with maps (vs. checking empty)